 Under our prior long-term incentive plan, as in effect for performance periods beginning prior to 2020 (the "Prior LTIP"), executives were provided the opportunity to earn awards based on achieving TSR performance objectives across a three-year performance period, which, if earned, are payable 75% in unrestricted shares and 25% in restricted shares.
-Each executive's total award opportunity under the Prior LTIP, stated as a percentage of base salary, for the achievement of threshold, target and high performance requirements is set forth in the table below:
+These unrestricted shares and restricted shares are to (1) in the case of the restricted shares only, vest over a one-year period commencing on the January 1 following the end of the three-year performance period, (2) consist of an aggregate number of shares determined by dividing the dollar amount payable in unrestricted shares and restricted shares by the closing price per share on such January 1 and (3) be issued within 2 1/2 months of the end of the three-year performance period.
+Washington REIT must pay dividends currently on the restricted shares described above in this paragraph.
+Because restricted shares under the Prior LTIP will only be issued after the three-year performance period has ended, no dividends will be paid on restricted shares until the actual performance has been achieved.
+Each executive's total award opportunity under the Prior LTIP, stated as a percentage of base salary, for the achievement of threshold, target and high-performance requirements is set forth in the table below: